praesensco/liquid-wrapper/README.md

 - A component that turns liquid snippets into React components;
 - Written in ES6;
-- Ment to be used in development workflow.
+- Meant to be used in development workflow.